alieldinramadan/Project-Week-8-Final-Project/README.md

 - *This folder contains the deep learning models saved from the code.*

 #### audio_to_test:
-- *This folder contained the audio files that I used for creating the new voices dataset and the audio files used creat the datasets to test the accuracy of the model whether the recorded or the separated.
+- *It was a folder that contained the audio files that I used for creating the new voices dataset and the audio files used to create the datasets to test the accuracy of the model whether the recorded or the separated.
 (The audio files were deleted due to the size, the link for the downloaded Audio files is [Open Speech and Language Resources](http://www.openslr.org/45/))*

 ## Links